$A$-hypergeometric systems and relative cohomology: Abstract

 \section{Abstract}

-We investigate the space of solutions to certain $A$-hypergeometric $\mathscr{D}$-modules, which were defined and studied by Gelfand, Kapranov, and Zelevinsky.
-We show that the solution space can be identified with certain relative cohomology group of the toric variety determined by $A$, which generalizes the results of Huang, Lian, Yau, and Zhu.
-As a corollary, we also prove the existence of rank one points for Calabi--Yau complete intersections in toric varieties.
+We investigate the solution space to certain \(A\)-hypergeometric \(\mathscr{D}\)-modules, which were defined and studied by Gelfand, Kapranov, and Zelevinsky.
+We show that the solution space can be identified with certain relative cohomology group of the toric variety determined by \(A\), which generalizes the results of Huang, Lian, Yau, and Zhu.
+As a corollary, we also prove the existence of rank one points for complete intersections in toric varieties.